Jeison-ortiz/Jeison-ortiz/README.md

 My name is Jeison Ortiz

-* I'm I am electronic engineer at the university of Antioquia.
+* I'm electronic engineer at the university of Antioquia.

 ### Skills
 * Java
 * Spring Boot
+* API REST
 * SQL
 * Using HTML
 * CSS
 * I have basic knowledge in Python, kotlin and JavaScript

+I’m currently learning microservices and docker

 ### Contact
 * ortizjeison4@gmail.com